Friends of Hancock Park Elementary School Bylaws

 - A complete written Treasurer’s report at every meeting (officer and general) shall be provided.
 A signed copy of this report will be given to the president and the secretary and a copy kept as a permanent record in the Treasurer’s book.
 An annual report presented at the final meeting of the year will be filed there as well.

 Section 1: Elections

 The Officers of the Board of Directors shall be elected by simple majority of the Board Members present during the last annual FOHPS’ meeting.
 The Officers of the Board of Directors shall be approved by the School Site Council.
-School Site Council Board Members may run for a dual position on the FoHPS’ Board of Directors, but will decline election voting privileges on matters they perceive to have a conflict of interest.
+School Site Council Board Members may run for a dual position on the FoHPS’ Board of Directors, but can choose to decline election voting privileges on matters they perceive to have a conflict of interest.

 Section 2: Insurance